NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 algorithm of Reno.
 Thus, it does not modify the ACK clocking and timeout behaviors of Reno.

+CUBIC also satisfies the "full backoff" requirement as described in
+{{!RFC5033}}.
+After reducing the sending rate to one packet per round-trip time, CUBIC would then exponential backoff the transmit time between each packet if congestion persists.

 ## Fairness within the Alternative Congestion Control Algorithm

 CUBIC ensures convergence of competing CUBIC flows with the same RTT